etchi17/COE332_Homework/homework04/README.md

 #### Run Instructions

 To use these files, the first step would be to download these files and get a Docker image.
 To get a Docker image, you can pull my existing Docker image from Docker Hub by executing the command:

     docker pull etchi17/ml_data_analysis:hw04

  If you would like to build your own Docker image instead, you would execute the command:

     docker build -t username/ml_data_analysis:1.0 .

  replacing "username" with your Docker Hub username.
 Now that you have the Docker image, you can run the code by executing the command:

-    docker run --rm -v $PWD:/data username/ml_data_analysis:1.0 ml_data_analysis.py /data/Meteorite_Landings.jsonto run the containerized code against the sample data inside the container.
-To run the code against a user provided data, you can first run this command: wget https://raw.githubusercontent.com/wjallen/coe332-sample-data/main/ML_Data_Sample.json to download the data to the directory, replacing the link with a link to your sample data.
+    docker run --rm -v $PWD:/data username/ml_data_analysis:1.0 ml_data_analysis.py /data/Meteorite_Landings.json

+to run the containerized code against the sample data inside the container.
+To run the code against a user provided data, you can first run this command:

+    wget https://raw.githubusercontent.com/wjallen/coe332-sample-data/main/ML_Data_Sample.json

+to download the data to the directory, replacing the link with a link to your sample data.
 Once downloaded, build your own Docker image following the instructions listed above so that the new data set is included.
-You can then run the code again, replacing the name of the data file as so: docker run --rm -v $PWD:/data username/ml_data_analysis:1.0 ml_data_analysis.py /data/ML_Data_Sample.json Finally, to test everything with pytest, you can go inside the container by running the commands: docker run --rm -it -v $PWD:/data username/ml_data_analysis:1.0 /bin/bash cd /data
+You can then run the code again, replacing the name of the data file as so:

+    docker run --rm -v $PWD:/data username/ml_data_analysis:1.0 ml_data_analysis.py /data/ML_Data_Sample.json

+Finally, to test everything with pytest, you can go inside the container by running the commands:

+    docker run --rm -it -v $PWD:/data username/ml_data_analysis:1.0 /bin/bash
+    cd /data
     pytest

 NOTE: the expected input data should be in the form of a json file containing a dictionary with a list of dictionaries.
 The data inside should look something like:

     {
       "meteorite_landings": [
         {